Adam11072000/MTM_EX3_TESTS/README.md

 to be able to run the tests, i'll provide a few simple steps to ensure that the tests run smoothly on your computer.

-First, i'd like to talk about the directory hierarchy: in a named whatever you like (doesn't really matter), there should be 4 directoeries:
+First, i'd like to talk about the directory hierarchy: in the main directory (doesn't really matter what name), there should be 4 directoeries:

 1) part1, which consists of date_wrap.c and date_wrap.h (if you linked the date library from hw1 then all good, if not then be sure to add date.c to your cmake in add_executable)